 Diagnosing cavities in dogs

 When diagnosing cavities in dogs your vet will first need to identify the severity of the cavity and the damage it has caused.
-This usually requires the use of a probe and needs to be done under an anaesthetic.
-Once worked out your vet will diagnose your dog with a stage for the cavity in its mouth.
+This usually requires the use of a probe and may need to be done under an anaesthetic.
+From there your vet will diagnose your dog with a stage for the cavity in its mouth.
 This stage will be one of the five following:

-- Stage 3 - Enamel, dentin, and pulp chamber affected
+- Stage 3 - Enamel, dentine, and pulp chamber affected.

 Recovering from dog cavity treatments

-It is also important to make sure your pet has a scheduled follow up appointment after the surgery to make sure that everything has healed okay.
+It is also important to make sure your pet has a scheduled follow up appointment after the surgery to make sure that everything has healed well.